 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-Tell your doctor immediately if any of these rare but very serious side effects occur: unusual change in the amount of urine, unusual muscle pain/tenderness, yellowing eyes/skin, dark urine, severe stomach/abdominal pain, persistent nausea/vomiting.
+Tell your doctor right away if you have any serious side effects, including: fainting, symptoms of a high potassium blood level (such as muscle weakness, slow/irregular heartbeat),, fast/pounding heartbeat, unusual change in the amount of urine, unusual muscle pain/tenderness, yellowing eyes/skin, dark urine, severe stomach/abdominal pain, persistent nausea/vomiting, severe/persistent diarrhea.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.